GoogleCloudPlatform/plspm-python/README.md

 ## Use

 plspm expects to get a Pandas DataFrame containing your data.
 You start by creating a [Config](https://plspm.readthedocs.io/en/latest/source/plspm.config.html) object with the details of the model, and then pass it, along with the data and optionally some further configuration, to an instance of [Plspm](https://plspm.readthedocs.io/en/latest/source/plspm.plspm.html).
-Use the examples below to get started, or browse the [API documentation](https://plspm.readthedocs.io/en/latest/py-modindex.html) (start with [Config](https://plspm.readthedocs.io/en/latest/source/plspm.config.html) and [Plspm](https://plspm.readthedocs.io/en/latest/source/plspm.plspm.html))
+Use the examples below to get started, or browse the [documentation](https://plspm.readthedocs.io/) (start with [Config](https://plspm.readthedocs.io/en/latest/source/plspm.config.html) and [Plspm](https://plspm.readthedocs.io/en/latest/source/plspm.plspm.html))

 ## Examples